Sierra Nevada files motion in Afghan aircraft competition

 The Air Force said on Friday it would issue revised rules for the contract, which was abruptly cancelled after its officials found problems with internal documents while preparing for a lawsuit filed by losing bidder Hawker Beechcraft.

-The U.S. Air Force is handling the largely American-funded purchase of the light attack planes, which will be supplied to Afghanistan's fledging air force.
-Doubts are mounting about the overall readiness of the Afghan military to take charge of security in the country, which suffered heavy, coordinated insurgent attacks on Sunday.
+The U.S Air Force is handling the largely American-funded purchase of the light attack planes, which will be supplied to Afghanistan's fledging air force.
+Doubts are mounting about the overall readiness of the Afghan military to take charge of security in the country, which suffered heavy, cooordinated insurgent attacks on Sunday.

 Sierra Nevada said the judge and the companies' attorneys should have access to the Air Force's investigation to determine if the delay was really necessary, or if the air force could simply re-award the deal to Sierra Nevada.